 The sickle cells containing mostly HbS are harder and less flexible than normal red blood cells.
 So, they can get stuck in small blood vessels and block them.
 This can happen quite suddenly, causing various symptoms which are known as a sickle cell crisis (explained below).
 Repeated blockages can also lead to complications occurring.

 The sickle cells are destroyed more easily than normal red blood cells.
-This means that people with SCD tend to be short of red blood cells and have a moderate and persistent anaemia.
+This means that people with SCD tend to have a lower number of red blood cells and have a moderate and persistent anaemia.
 A moderate anaemia is not usually a problem because the HbS (the different haemoglobin) carries oxygen well, and the body can compensate.
 However, you may get bouts of severe anaemia for various reasons.
 For example, if too much blood goes to the spleen, if too many red blood cells break down at the same time, or due to certain infections which stop blood cells being made.
 A severe anaemia can make you very ill.

 How is sickle cell disease diagnosed?